Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

      alt="Evolution of the Scream painting as a Life state" class="centered">

 In the boolean equation that we construct, each variable corresponds to a cell and the value of the variable indicates the health of the cell.
 False means that the cell is dead, while true means that it's alive.
-If we find a set of cell states that cause the equation to evaluate to true, then a state with that configuration of cells is a parent of our target state.
+If we find a set of variable assignments that causes the equation to evaluate to true, then the corresponding Life state (with false/true variables corresponding to dead/live cells) is a parent of our target state.

 What will the equation look like?
 Let's consider a 3x3 Life grid as an example.